Christmas dinner: Portugal

-Traditionally in Portugal, the family gets together around the table on Christmas Eve to eat boiled dried-salted cod accompanied with boiled cabbage or greens varying with what they have in the garden leftover, boiled potatoes, boiled onions, boiled eggs, and chickpeas.
+Traditionally in Portugal, the family gathers around the table on Christmas Eve to eat boiled dried-salted cod accompanied by boiled cabbage or greens (varying with what is available in the garden), boiled potatoes, boiled onions, boiled eggs, and chickpeas.
 Sometimes a simple dressing is made with onions, garlic, or parsley.
 This meal is accompanied by generous amounts of olive oil.

-There are variations across the country and, traditionally, turkey and the famous Portuguese bacalhau.
-A lot of reasons also have octopus (sometimes also pork in some regions) is served for lunch on the 25th.
+There are variations across the country, and traditional options include turkey and the famous Portuguese bacalhau.
+Many regions serve octopus (and possibly pork, depending on the locale) for lunch on the 25th.

 Spain

 In Spanish, Christmas Eve is called "Nochebuena," literally translated as "Good Night."
-In Spain, it is celebrated with a large family feast, which is eaten late in the evening and can last a couple of hours; some families attend midnight mass before or after the meal.
-In Spain, Christmas Eve is a time for celebrating in neighbourhood bars and cafes and around the table with family and friends.
-It is a time for gift exchanges or Santa Claus.
-However, it is mainly performed on Epiphany, which occurs on 6 January.
+In Spain, it is celebrated with a large family feast eaten late in the evening, often lasting a couple of hours; some families attend midnight mass before or after the meal.
+Christmas Eve is a time for celebrating in neighborhood bars and cafes and around the table with family and friends.
+It is a time for gift exchanges, though gift-giving is mainly performed on Epiphany, which occurs on 6 January.

 In medieval Catalan cuisine, poultry was served for Christmas dinner, and other dishes with salsa de pago were followed by a course of lamb and bacon stew.
-The last course was formatge torrador (similar to provoleta in modern Argentinian cuisine), neula and clarea (also called "white sangria", similar to hippocras).
+The last course was formatge torrador (similar to provoleta in modern Argentinian cuisine), neula, and clarea (also called "white sangria", similar to hippocras).

 Sweden

 The Swedish Julbord sometimes features decorated pig heads.

-The Swedish Christmas dinner or Julbord often consists of five or more courses.
-The first three courses are a variety of fish, usually different types of pickled herring and salmon, smoked salmon, eaten with boiled potatoes or crisp bread and lutfisk.
-The fourth is cold cuts of meat, with the Christmas ham being the most important.
+The Swedish Christmas dinner, or Julbord, often consists of five or more courses.
+The first three courses feature a variety of fish, usually different types of pickled herring and salmon, smoked salmon, eaten with boiled potatoes or crisp bread and lutfisk.
+The fourth course comprises cold cuts of meat, with Christmas ham being the most important.
 Smoked sausages, brawn, apple sauce, and leverpastej are also common.
-The fifth course consists of warm dishes such as meatballs, small fried sausages and Janssons frestelse.
+The fifth course consists of warm dishes such as meatballs, small fried sausages, and Janssons frestelse.
 Finally, a cheese plate and dessert plate are served.
 The most popular dessert is rice pudding (risgrynsgröt) with a whole almond hidden inside.
 The finder of the almond is expected to get married before next Christmas.
-In some homes, the courses above are served like a buffet where all family members can pick and take the food in no dish order.
+In some homes, the courses are served buffet-style, where all family members can select food in any order.

-Common drinks are Christmas beer, julmust and snaps.
+Common drinks include Christmas beer, julmust, and snaps.